Contests & Promotions

 Community Code of Conduct

-This code of conduct is enforced on our YouTube, Twitch, Twitter, Facebook, Tumblr, Patreon, and Steam Curator channels.
-Any other social sites are not officially moderated by the Extra Credits crew; it is up to the creators of those communities to decide if they want to enforce this code of conduct, use their own code, or not use a code at all.
+This code of conduct is enforced on our official social media channels as well as any physical-world spaces where Extra Credits is involved or represented in some official capacity.
+Any other social sites or spaces are not officially moderated by the Extra Credits staff; it is up to the creators of those communities to decide if they want to enforce this code of conduct, use their own code, or not use a code at all.

 If you post in our officially moderated spaces, your content is subject to our moderation policies.
 When you are using your own website or social media channels, you are more than welcome to post whatever content you wish.